mebauer/duckdb-fema-nfip/README.md

 Note: This analysis uses the Federal Emergency Management Agency’s OpenFEMA API, but is not endorsed by FEMA.
 The Federal Government or FEMA cannot vouch for the data or analyses derived from these data after the data have been retrieved from the Agency's website(s).

 # 2. Notebooks
-- [NFIP Redacted Claims Analysis](https://github.com/mebauer/duckdb-fema-nfip/blob/main/analysis.ipynb): Explore NFIP Claims data with DuckDB with ease.
+- [Analysis](https://github.com/mebauer/duckdb-fema-nfip/blob/main/analysis.ipynb): Explore NFIP Claims data with DuckDB with ease.
 - [Download Data](https://github.com/mebauer/duckdb-fema-nfip/blob/main/download-data.ipynb): Demonstrates how to download the NFIP Redacted Claims dataset from OpenFEMA.
-- [Figures](https://github.com/mebauer/duckdb-fema-nfip/blob/main/figures.ipynb): This notebook is dedicated to generating figures and tables displayed on this page.
+- [Generate Figures](https://github.com/mebauer/duckdb-fema-nfip/blob/main/figures.ipynb): This notebook is dedicated to generating figures and tables displayed on this page.
 For a more detailed analysis of the NFIP data, refer to the [analysis.ipynb](https://github.com/mebauer/duckdb-fema-nfip/blob/main/analysis.ipynb) notebook.

 # 3. Data
 OpenFEMA Dataset: FIMA NFIP Redacted Claims - v2.
 Retrieved from https://www.fema.gov/openfema-data-page/fima-nfip-redacted-claims-v2.
 This product uses the FEMA OpenFEMA API, but is not endorsed by FEMA.
 The Federal Government or FEMA cannot vouch for the data or analyses derived from these data after the data have been retrieved from the Agency's website(s).